Smart Systems and Heat – a platform for innovators – by Phil New

 By Phil New

 Decarbonising domestic heat is a critical component in the necessary mix of measures if the UK is to meet its 2050 targets.
 Heating speaks to the very core of how we think about comfort in our homes.
 There is something very fundamental, and very personal, about it.
-Most of us are fortunate enough to take a comfortable home for granted and, of course we worry about people not being able to enjoy a warm home – in this country fuel poverty ranks alongside malnourishment in any hierarchy of deprivation.
+Most of us are fortunate enough to take a comfortable home for granted and, of course, we worry about people not being able to enjoy a warm home – in this country fuel poverty ranks alongside malnourishment in any hierarchy of deprivation.

 It is curious that something that is so central to our lives is so poorly understood by most of the people who benefit from it.
 We get upset when it doesn’t work, or we think we are being cheated, but otherwise, we ignore it.
-But changing our energy use may mean having to change our habits, our behavior, or the fabric of our homes – things that go to the heart of how many of us establish our identity.
+But changing our energy use may mean having to change our habits, our behaviour, or the fabric of our homes – things that go to the heart of how many of us establish our identity.

-So changing the way that this cherished, precious, yet often overlooked service happens in each and every household in the country is a task that almost certainly has to encompass not only technical innovation, but also new thinking about the relationship between the energy system and the people who use it.
+So changing the way that this cherished, precious, yet often overlooked service happens in each and every household in the country is a task that almost certainly has to encompass not only technical innovation but also new thinking about the relationship between the energy system and the people who use it.
 And new thinking about the market and delivery structures to support these new relationships between household and provider.

-At the Energy Systems Catapult we think that innovation is crucial if the energy sector is to transition – not just in heat, but in all elements.
+At the Energy Systems Catapult, we think that innovation is crucial if the energy sector is to transition – not just in heat, but in all elements.
 Like all Catapults, we have been set up to try to address the market failures that may be getting in the way of innovation.

 One key issue is the lack of alignment on the way forward.
 We believe partly that this is due to the complexity of the system, and that the broader energy community is just starting to get to grips with understanding the whole system.
-Without this understanding it is very difficult for actors – whether policy makers, regulators, innovators, or industry players – to build confidence, and invest with confidence, in the future.
+Without this understanding, it is very difficult for actors – whether policy makers, regulators, innovators, or industry players – to build confidence, and invest with confidence, in the future.

 Another problem is the lack of an innovation runway – a clear path to market for new products and services.
 The issue here is the lack of sustainable market-based business models that can create customer pull.
 Business models informed by customer needs will enable better solutions and choice for consumers.